Devin Febbroriello, OR

 I Believe in Magic

-There was nothing more I wanted in life than a kitten.
+There was nothing more that I wanted in life than a kitten.
 Not just a kitten, but MY kitten.
-Understandably, I was met with a great deal of resistance from my mother who had a hunch that an eight-year-old may not be able to take on the full brunt of the duties required for its care.
+I was met with a great deal of resistance from my mother who had the hunch that an eight-year-old may not be able to take on the full brunt of the duties required for its care.

 I took the path that cut through the woods between our homes.
 It was thick and overgrown with summer flora.
-Halfway down the path, I heard a rustling noise in the bramble.
+About halfway down the path, I heard a small rustling noise in the bramble.
 I paused to look back and was shocked to see that Olive was following me!
 My heart nearly burst from my chest with joy!
-I knelt down and gently beckoned her out the brush.
-Coy and cautious she slinked up to my hand, and began to purr as I scratched behind her ears.
+I kneeled down and gently beckoned her out of the brush.
+Coy and cautious she slinked up to my hand and began to purr as I scratched behind her ears.

 My dreams had finally come true.
 She may not have been a tiny kitten, but she was good enough for me.

+Two months later Olive suddenly vanished.
 I searched the house from top to bottom.
 I posted fliers at the country store.
 I screamed her name from the back porch until my throat was hoarse and dry.
+I worked myself into a complete hysterical panic.
 I could barely sleep or eat.

-But just when I’d started to lose hope my mother came shrieking from her bedroom with an unbelievable discovery.
+However, just when I’d started to lose hope (about three days after her initial disappearance), my mother came shrieking from her bedroom with an unbelievable discovery.

 Olive had not vanished at all!
 Quite the contrary!

-She had nestled herself into a deep recess of my mother’s closet, into a basket with old quilts and had quietly birthed five kittens.
+She had nestled herself into a deep recess of my mother’s closet, into a basket with old quilts, and had quietly birthed five kittens.
+Or, in other words… this was the best day of my life.
+Five kittens!
+Five kittens in a basket, in a closet, in MY house!
+Olive had been pregnant when she followed me home?!

 Needless to say, I was ecstatic.